-There are some important things to be aware of in order to get the most out of your workouts and keep your body feeling its best.
+There are some important things to be aware of in order to get the most out of your resistance band leg workouts, upper body or core workouts.
 Below, DeBlair Tate, personal trainer and owner of 8Figured, dispels the top resistance band myths that get in the way of your workout routine.

 Common myths about resistance bands